 Thanks to the recent restoration work from Kyle Franz, the Country Club of Charleston’s Leven Hole has regained its original glory.
 The right green-side mounding on the obstructs any tee shot which plays to the safe side.
 In order to gain a clean look at the green, a tee shot must contend with the bold fairway bunkering on the left, a some 260 yard carry from the back tee box.
 From there it leaves an approach shot to a green with a vexing false front and a few subtle spines.

 Fox Chapel G.C. – 12th – 344 yards

 This under the radar Raynor gem is packed with solid templates, including the Leven 12th.
 It plays along a side hill that feeds tee shots into a right hand bunker.
 That bunker must be challenged for the best angle into the benched green.

 Yeamans Hall Club – 2nd – 362 yards

 The Leven at Yeaman’s Hall hits early in the round and provides a birdie opportunity right off the bat.
 The tee shot moves left, making driver a risky proposition.
 Playing a tee shot towards the right hand fairway bunkers yields the best angle to approach the green that slopes from left-to-right and contains a few spines.
 Playing up the left can lead to a blind approach from a disadvantaged angle.

 Camargo Club – 14th – 390 yards

 Camargo is where Seth Raynor’s most elegant templates can be found, including the Leven 14th.
-It plays up and over a hill and then swings down to the green right.
-A gaping bunker protects the front right of the green.
+It plays up and over a hill and then swings down to the right approaching the green.
+A gaping bunker protects the front right of the putting surface.

 Shoreacres – 3rd – 312 yards